erwindeg/loom-example/presentation/slides.md

 # Structured Concurrency Example

-Complete one task, cancel the other
+Use ShutdownOnSuccess to complete one task, cancel the other

 ```java
   try (var scope = new StructuredTaskScope.ShutdownOnSuccess<String>()) { //implements AutoCloseable